thekidvoomer/dvorak-cypher/README.md

 ## Installing

+The crates I use are rand and std.
+You can simply:
-There are no dependencies, so clone the repository and compile with the rust complier.
+`git clone` to clone the repository
+`cargo install` to install all dependencies
+Then `cargo run` to run
+Or `cargo build` to compile then run the executable

 ## Parameters